singnet/dev-portal/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe/index.md

 3. **Kevin funds the channel.** Kevin suggests Jack to deposit a bare amount (cost of the service) and mentions that the amount can never been withdrawn for a predetermined period of time.
 This period is configurable.

-   Based on how much Jack wants to use a service, Jack deposits the amount in to the channel accordingly, so if the cost is 1 cog, and Jack needs to use it 10 times, he will deposit 10 cogs.
+   Based on how much Jack wants to use a service, Jack deposits the amount in to the channel accordingly, so if the cost is 1 AFET, and Jack needs to use it 10 times, he will deposit 10 AFET.
 Nonce is always zero when you create the channel for the first time.

    **Note:** Unless and until Jack authorises, Kevin cannot withdraw the money.
 Kevin and Jack come in to agreement to perform operation Off chain.
 The daemon manages the off chain state of the channel.